by Davy Kraken

 “You see, that is where this becomes very interesting.
 The substance has no harmful or otherwise altering effects on Alquaborian or Quorilaxian life.
 It is not a toxic chemical by our standards, so there are no special regulations concerning its disposal.
 However, it appears to react very strongly with Human biology.
 That, the heat of the Alquaborian host star, and the algonite all combined to form a reaction that nearly killed you.
 If we found you any later, you might not be here right now.
-Your body experienced some damage, but it will fully heal in time.”
+Your body experienced some damage, but all indications are that it will fully heal in time.”

 I was thoroughly relieved.
 “Then this won’t have any permanent effect on me?”

 “Actually, yes—I was just about to get to that.
 Although not necessarily negative, there was quite an extreme effect.
 Feeding off the intense solar energy, your body size increased astronomically.”
 After she said that, I stood there speechless.
 I was always a bit slow on the uptake, but now even I understood what happened.
 Not only was this person the same species as Khalgeth, but she was probably somewhat taller!
 I had grown!
-If she was 35 feet tall, I must have been around 70!
+If she was somewhere near forty feet tall, I must have been around seventy!
 I experienced an overpowering state of shock that refused to wane.
 After backing up to my bed and sitting down on its edge, I looked at my body, in disbelief of her claim.
 I tried to speak but wasn’t thinking clearly, and it came out unintelligibly.
 I practically hyperventilated.